-Measure: Monitoring and enforcement programmes.

-Target (Years 1-10): All consents appropriately monitored with necessary compliance enforcement undertaken.
+Programmed level of service Reported level of service Measure: Monitoring and enforcement programmes.
+Implemented 191 (186 in 2015/2016) individual monitoring programmes of significant consents.
+Of those, Target (Years 1-10): All consents appropriately monitored with necessary compliance enforcement undertaken.
+74% of programmes attained a "high" environmental performance (71%) and 21% a "good" performance (24%).
 Baseline: In 2014/2015, the Council implemented 220 individual monitoring programmes of significant consents.
-In 2014/2015, 75% of programmes attained a 'high' environmental performance and 22% a 'good' performance.
+In 2014/2015, 75% of programmes attained a 'high' All dairy farms 1,721 (1,743) were monitored for compliance with resource consent conditions.
+There were 291 (246) other inspections of minor industrial operations.
+All other consents were appropriately monitored for environmental performance and 22% a 'good' performance.
 Monitored 1,785 (100%) dairy farms, and undertook 221 other inspections of minor industrial operations.
 All other consents were appropriately monitored.
 Necessary enforcement action was undertaken.